-Here in the UK, the charity runs a respected mentoring service for young black men and women in underprivileged communities that are isolated, suffer from mental health issues, involved in knife/ street crime, and antisocial behaviour.
-Our aim is to support change in their lives through rehabilitation, skill development, create confidence and possible education and job opportunities.
-The scheme is sponsored by The National Lottery and The Mayor of London .
+Here in the UK, we run a respected mentoring service for young black men and women in underprivileged communities that are isolated, suffer from mental health issues, involved in knife/ street crime, and antisocial behaviour.
+Our aim is to be change makers in their lives through rehabilitation, skills development, create confidence and possible education and job opportunities.

 The mentoring service takes referrals for male and females aged between 12–30 years old.
 Pre COVID these sessions took place in the London Boroughs of Bromley and Croydon.
-Post COVID we are helping young people nationally.
+During COVID we are helping young people across London.

-Our volunteer mentors provide 1:1 contact, which during Covid-19 has taken place either online, via Zoom, phone, or Facetime.
-Any face to face meetings take place in public and follow all Covid-19 government precaution guidelines.
-All mentors, (volunteer, or paid), are Advanced DBS checked and gone through our rigorous training before they can take on a mentee.
+Our Mentors provide 1:1 contact, which during Covid-19 has taken place either online, via Zoom, Phone, or Facetime.
+Any face-to-face meetings take place in public and follow all Covid-19 government precaution guidelines.
+All mentors, (volunteers, or paid), are Advanced DBS checked and gone through our rigorous training before they can take on a mentee.
 We also offer group sessions via Zoom, where appropriate, offering mentees the opportunity to meet up with others and take part in activities.

 From Our Latest Cohort:

 We have a 6-week programme framework with measurable KPI’s to enable us to monitor progress and outcomes.
 Where necessary, we will reassess the outcomes near the end and extend engagement if mentee requires additional time, or resources.
 If required, we have access to external bodies such as Counselling and CAMHS.